SimonaSorgente/SimonaSorgente/README.md

 ### Hi there, I'm Simona Sorgente 👋

-How to reach me: https://www.linkedin.com/in/simona-sorgente-65006a207/

 I'm currently attending the Artificial Intelligence curriculum (Computer Engineering master's degree) at the University of Salerno (UNISA).
+You can reach me on linkedin through the following link https://www.linkedin.com/in/simona-sorgente-65006a207/

-Competences
+My Competences

-During my studies i've learned to use:

 Programming Languages
 - Java